-Our success as a Company is predicated on recruiting, developing and retaining top talent from a diverse range of backgrounds and experiences, fostering an inclusive culture, and leveraging diversity of thought.
-To support these aims, we have implemented initiatives to raise awareness and embed DE&I within our talent strategy:
+Our success as a Company is predicated on recruiting, developing and retaining top talent from a broad range of backgrounds and experiences, fostering an inclusive culture, and leveraging diversity of thought.
+To support these aims, we have initiatives to ensure we remain an employer of choice to the widest possible pool of top talent, including embedding contribution to an inclusive culture in performance objectives and supporting a number of employee-directed resource groups.